aaron-trout/get_helm/README.md

 Python script for installing kubernetes helm.

-The script calls the Github API to find the latest release of helm, downloads the `.tar.gz` archive from Google Cloud storage, and extracts the helm binary into the location specified.
+The script calls the Github API to find the latest release of helm, downloads the `.tar.gz` archive from Google Cloud storage, extracts the helm binary into the location specified and makes it executable by the current user.

 # Requirements / limitations